AFK1111-1/smb-app-test-1111/IOS_BUILD_FIX.md

 # iOS Build Failure Fix for Xcode 16.1

 ## Problem
 PrecompileModule failure for RNFBApp and other modules when building with Xcode 16.1, plus iOS deployment target warnings.
+Also compatibility issues with React Native New Architecture.

 ## Solutions Applied ✅